 From the main road of the Hoedspruit Wildlife Estate, you might mistake this for another uninspiring property, but you will be mistaken.
 In this case first impressions DON’T count!

-A place of tranquility and silence, with the bush just a few meters away…
+A place of tranquillity and silence, with the bush just a few meters away…

 Although the pool was inviting, it was REALLY cold, so I was prepared to ‘sacrifice’ my feet, but I was not prepared to plunge in, even for research purposes!
 That being said, I did spend time here contemplating the meaning of life and the Universe in general.